Skip to content

 • Sewer backup

-• Valuable personal property (which may require additional coverage)
+• Valuable private property (which can require further protection)

 How Much Homeowners Insurance Do You Need?

-1. The estimated cost to rebuild your home is: This should be based on local construction costs, not the market value of your home.
+1. The estimated value to rebuild your own home is: This should primarily reflect local construction costs and materials, rather than being influenced by the market value of your property or surrounding real estate pricing trends.

-4. Additional living expenses: Estimate how long it might take to rebuild your home and the associated living costs.
+4. Additional dwelling bills: Take the time to evaluate how long it might realistically take to rebuild your home from scratch and consider all the associated dwelling costs that could arise during the process.

 Factors Affecting Homeowners Insurance Premiums